DNA repair

 DNA repair is a collection of processes by which a cell identifies and corrects damage to the DNA molecules that encode its genome.
+A weakened capacity for DNA repair is a risk factor for the development of cancer.
+DNA is constantly modified in cells, by internal metabolic by-products, and by external ionizing radiation, ultraviolet light, and medicines, resulting in spontaneous DNA damage involving tens of thousands of individual molecular lesions per cell per day.
+DNA modifications can also be programmed.

-In human cells, both normal metabolic activities and environmental factors such as radiation can cause DNA damage, resulting in tens of thousands of individual molecular lesions per cell per day.
-Many of these lesions cause structural damage to the DNA molecule and can alter or eliminate the cell's ability to transcribe the gene that the affected DNA encodes.
-Other lesions induce potentially harmful mutations in the cell's genome, which affect the survival of its daughter cells after it undergoes mitosis.
-As a consequence, the DNA repair process is constantly active as it responds to damage in the DNA structure.
-When normal repair processes fail, and when cellular apoptosis does not occur, irreparable DNA damage may occur, including double-strand breaks and DNA crosslinkages (interstrand crosslinks or ICLs).
-This can eventually lead to malignant tumors, or cancer as per the two hit hypothesis.
+Molecular lesions can cause structural damage to the DNA molecule, and can alter or eliminate the cell's ability for transcription and gene expression.
+Other lesions may induce potentially harmful mutations in the cell's genome, which affect the survival of its daughter cells following mitosis.
+Consequently, DNA repair as part of the DNA damage response (DDR) is constantly active.
+When normal repair processes fail, including apoptosis, irreparable DNA damage may occur, that may be a risk factor for cancer.

-The rate of DNA repair is dependent on many factors, including the cell type, the age of the cell, and the extracellular environment.
-A cell that has accumulated a large amount of DNA damage, or one that no longer effectively repairs damage incurred to its DNA, can enter one of three possible states:
+The degree of DNA repair change made within a cell depends on various factors, including the cell type, the age of the cell, and the extracellular environment.
+A cell that has accumulated a large amount of DNA damage or can no longer effectively repair its DNA may enter one of three possible states: